RevenueHunt/docs/docs/how-to-guides/integrate-facebook-pixel.md

 The Facebook Pixel is an essential analytics tool for tracking user interaction with your quiz and gauging the success of your Facebook ads.

-**What is the Facebook Pixel?**
+??? question "What is Facebook Pixel?"

     This small piece of code placed on your website helps you monitor conversions from ads, improve the performance of future advertising, and create targeted audiences based on past interactions with your website.

 ## Setting Up Your Facebook Pixel

-If you don't have a Pixel yet, set one up following Facebook's guide.
+If you don't have a Pixel yet, set one up following [Facebook's guide](https://www.facebook.com/business/help/952192354843755?id=1205376682832142).
 Once created, integrate it with your quiz:

 1. Go to the [Connect](https://docs.revenuehunt.com/reference/quiz-builder/#connect) tab within your quiz settings.
 2. Find the Facebook Pixel section and hit `connect`.